 What is a gravel bike?

 Riding a bike designed for multi-terrain excursions means you can link together gravel routes in new ways, taking in sections of gravel roads, forest tracks, trails, byways and bridlepaths.
-Or you can load up your gravel bike with camping kit for multi-day bikepacking adventures.
+Or you can load up your gravel bike with camping kit for a multi-day bikepacking adventure.

 Choosing the right gravel bike for you depends on the type of riding you have planned.
 So let’s take a closer look at the design features that define the typical gravel bike.

 Like most other bikes, gravel bikes are made from a variety of frame materials.
 The most common options are aluminium and carbon.

 Aluminium is affordable, durable and relatively lightweight, making it a good material for a budget gravel bike.

 A carbon frame is typically lighter than an aluminium chassis.
 Carbon can also be engineered to fine-tune stiffness and comfort, and can offer more opportunities for aerodynamic tube shapes (yes, aero gravel bikes are a thing).

 Aluminium and carbon aside, you’ll also find options for steel and titanium gravel bikes.

 Although it looks similar to a conventional road bike, gravel bike geometry is designed for more stable handling off-road.
 That normally means a longer wheelbase and slacker angles for the frame and forks.